mramshaw/Google-Assistant/README.md

 With a [Wear OS](http://wearos.google.com) device, either say "Ok Google" or else press and hold the power button to get started.

+#### Smartphones

+If you are using the Google Assistant __app__ on your smartphone, simply press the Google Assistant icon.

+There is no need to say either "Hey Google" or "Ok Google" if you are talking to the Google Assistant __app__.

+Simply say "start Peanut Allergy Facts" and proceed accordingly.

 ## Google Actions

 Individual components for Google Assistant are called ___Actions___ (these are what AWS Alexa calls ___Skills___).